Zamalek Dominate Esperance In CAF Super Cup - UrduPoint

 Zamalek Dominate Esperance In CAF Super Cup

-It was Zamalek's fourth win in the Cup's 28 editions, which both teams have contested five times previously, with the Cairo side now having won the second most titles.
+It was Zamalek's fourth win in the Cup's 28 editions, which both teams have now contested five times, with the Cairo side now having won the second most titles.

 Youssef Mohamed 'Obama' Fayed headed in Zamalek's second minute opener, invigorating the noisy and more numerous Egyptian fans.